hayden-xyz/PtV-Modpack/README.md

 This repo exists for the sole purpose of me updating the pack

+<b>I do not claim ownership over any of the files contained in the Modpack, copyright belongs to their respective creators.</b>

 ## Updating the Pack in Prism:

 1. Right click on the Instance and select "Edit"